MicrosoftDocs/learn/learn-pr/azure/aks-deploy-container-app/includes/4-deploy-app.md

 ## What is a Kubernetes pod?

-A Kubernetes *pod* groups containers and applications into logical structure.
+A Kubernetes *pod* groups containers and applications into a logical structure.
 These pods have no intelligence and are composed of one or more application containers.
 Each one has an IP address, network rules, and exposed ports.

-For example, if you wanted to search all workloads related to the `contoso-website`, you'll query the cluster for pods with the label `app` and the value `contoso-website`.
+For example, if you wanted to search all workloads related to the `contoso-website`, you'd query the cluster for pods with the label `app` and the value `contoso-website`.

 ## What is Kubernetes deployment?